C-NASIR/warp_policy_assignment_system/docs/learn/content-map.md

 4. **Create your first policy:** Connect a simple condition to an assignment value.
 5. **Build richer conditions:** Use nested condition groups and derived facts.
 6. **Preview and activate a policy:** Inspect its effect before putting it into use.
-7. **Read an employee’s assignments:** Trace a result back to its source.
+7. **Read an employee's assignments:** Trace a result back to its source.
 8. **Handle competing policies:** Configure priority and investigate conflicts.
 9. **Use groups:** Manage membership and attach policies.
 10. **Manage an exception:** Add, inspect, and remove an override.
 11. **Schedule a policy change:** Create a version with a future effective date.
 12. **Update employee facts:** Follow the resulting assignment changes.
-13. **Review controlled changes:** Work through approval and execution where required.
-14. **Investigate past decisions:** Use assignment history and the audit log.
+13. **Investigate past decisions:** Use assignment history and the audit log.
-15. **Manage access:** Link accounts and configure roles and permissions.
+14. **Manage access:** Give Morgan a configured People operator role and user account.
+15. **Limit access with scopes:** Configure reporting-tree, selected-field, and self access and verify their combination.
+16. **Review controlled changes:** Follow Morgan's exact policy proposal through Jordan's decision and execution.
+17. **Grant roles through policy:** Make an eligible role follow employee policy eligibility while preserving explicit grants.

+The existing `manage-access` and `review-controlled-changes` URLs and content IDs remain stable. **Review controlled changes** moves after explicit access configuration so readers understand how Morgan and Jordan receive their different responsibilities before using them. **Grant roles through policy** comes last because it combines the policy model, linked accounts, roles, scopes, reconciliation, and approval.

 ## Practice — 12 lessons